-Your vet should supply us with a letter of referral giving details of your pet’s relevant history and a brief summary of the problem.
-He or she may ask you to bring this with you, or they may fax or post this to us in advance of the appointment – it is best that you check with your vet regarding the arrangements that have been made in this regard.
+Your Vet should supply Willows with a letter of referral giving details of your pet’s relevant history and a brief summary of the problem.
+You may be asked to bring this with you, along with any X-rays, scans or other information that your Vet may have supplied.

 If you are unable to keep your appointment or you are held up in traffic, please let the practice know as soon as possible.

-It is important to understand that, like a large human hospital, Willows provides an Accident and Emergency service, and urgent cases must take priority when we are organising our patient care.
+It is important to understand that, just like a large human hospital, Willows provides an Accident and Emergency service, and urgent cases must take priority when we are organising our patient care.

 If you are at all unsure about what to do regarding your pet’s referral to us, please do not hesitate to contact us.